zsparal/api-documentation/source/reference/v2/profiles-api/enable-method.rst

 .. authentication::
    :api_keys: true
    :oauth: false
+   :organization_access_tokens: false

-Enable a payment method on a specific or authenticated Profile to use it with payments.
+Enable a payment method on a specific or authenticated profile to use it with payments.

 .. note:: Not all payment methods can be enabled via this API call.
 The API will return an error when this is the case
-          with a link to the Mollie Dashboard.
+          with a link to the Mollie Dashboard where the method can be enabled manually.

 Parameters
 ----------